Hanapēpē Public Library

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.
 All programs are subject to change.
 See a schedule of upcoming events on the HSPLS Events Calendar.

 Hearing books read aloud improves listening and reading skills.
-Reading builds confidence.
-Share a love of books & reading with us!
+Learn new vocabulary!
+Expand your imagination!

 Funny stories, classic tales, short stories and chapter books